A man involved in a high-speed chase carrying $8,000 worth of weed has sent another person to the hospital after he ran a redlight sticking them.

 For whatever reason, Harris was not injured in the crash.

 Harris was carrying about $8,000 worth of marijuana in the vehicle.
-He was charged with multiple charges, including assault with a deadly weapon inflicting serious injury, felony speed to elude arrest, felony possession of marijuana with intent to sell, maintaining a vehicle for distribution of a controlled substance, and careless and reckless driving.
+He was charged with multiple charges, including a*sault with a deadly weapon inflicting serious injury, felony speed to elude arrest, felony possession of marijuana with intent to sell, maintaining a vehicle for distribution of a controlled substance, and careless and reckless driving.

 Nash County deputies were pursuing the driver of a Mazda SUV that was driving recklessly in Spring Hope.
 Spring Hope police then pursued Harris nearly 30 miles into Wake County on N.C.
 Highway 64.